kiwanami/node-elparser/readme.md

 receives an array of JavaScript objects and returns a S-expression string in which multiple S-expressions are concatenated.

-If an object which is not defined in serialization rules is given, this method raises an exception with some messages.
+If an object which is not defined in the serialization rules is given, this method raises an exception with some messages.
 See the next section for the encoding detail.